mrak/stubby4node/README.md

 -h, --help                  This help text.
 -k, --key <file>            Private key file.
 Use with --cert.
 -l, --location <hostname>   Hostname at which to bind stubby.
--m, --mute                  Prevent stubby from printing to the console.
+-q, --quiet                 Prevent stubby from printing to the console.
 -p, --pfx <file>            PFX file.
 Ignored if used with --key/--cert -s, --stubs <port>          Port for stubs portal.
 Defaults to 8882.
 -t, --tls <port>            Port for https stubs portal.
 Defaults to 7443.